publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9037.md

         (6) a filing that is subject to § 110 of the Code.

-    (c) __Filings Made Under Seal.
+    (c)  __Filings Made Under Seal__  __.__

      The court may order that a filing be made under seal without redaction.
-The court may later unseal the filing or order the entity that made the filing to file a redacted version for the public record.__
+The court may later unseal the filing or order the entity that made the filing to file a redacted version for the public record.

+    (d)  __Protective Orders__  __.__

-    (d) __Protective Orders.
-For cause, the court may by order in a case under the Code:__
+     For cause, the court may by order in a case under the Code:

         (1) require redaction of additional information; or

         (2) limit or prohibit a nonparty’s remote electronic access to a document filed with the court.

-    (e) __Option for Additional Unredacted Filing Under Seal.
+    (e)  __Option for Additional Unredacted Filing Under Seal__  __.__

      An entity making a redacted filing may also file an unredacted copy under seal.
-The court must retain the unredacted copy as part of the record.__
+The court must retain the unredacted copy as part of the record.

-    (f) __Option for Filing a Reference List.
+    (f)  __Option for Filing a Reference List__  __.__

      A filing that contains redacted information may be filed together with a reference list that identifies each item of redacted information and specifies an appropriate identifier that uniquely corresponds to each item listed.
 The list must be filed under seal and may be amended as of right.
-Any reference in the case to a listed identifier will be construed to refer to the corresponding item of information.__
+Any reference in the case to a listed identifier will be construed to refer to the corresponding item of information.

-    (g) __Waiver of Protection of Identifiers.
-An entity waives the protection of subdivision (a) as to the entity’s own information by filing it without redaction and not under seal.__
+    (g)  __Waiver of Protection of Identifiers__  __.__

+     An entity waives the protection of subdivision (a) as to the entity’s own information by filing it without redaction and not under seal.

 (Added Apr.
 30, 2007, eff.
 Dec.
 1, 2007.)